 You can harness the MuDrum module for tweaking sampled drum loops and MuSynth workhorse synth/sampler (a collection of world-class synths) to infuse new life into your mix.

 9) Hydrogen [Mac]

-Looking for a solid DAW with modular interface for creating beats for free?
-Look no further than Hydrogen which is one of the best free music production software for budding musicians on a tight budget.
+Looking for a solid DAW with modular interface for creating free beats?
+Look no further than Hydrogen which is one of the best free music production software for budding musicians.
 A great free alternative for creating and customizing your rhythm-based tracks, Hydrogen fits the bill just right if you are solely focused on sampling drum beats.

 Hydrogen is an advanced drum machine which comes loaded with a pattern-based sequencer that can weave together tons of patterns into a track.
 Furthermore, you can also avail MIDI input support and render tracks in formats such as FLAC, OGG, AIFF, and WAV.

 On the downside, Hydrogen does not boast as many features as some expensive DAWs on the market.
 But, don’t be dismayed by its limited features, Hydrogen does have a sample editor with cut and loop options, pitch corrector, advanced tap tempo and time-stretch tool.